simulation-comparison/scdb-ri/comparisons/20251015-energy-conservation/egsnrc/readme.md

 | Air      | C (0.0124%), N (75.5267%), O (23.1781%), Ar (1.2827%) | 85.666000    | 1.20478997E-03 |
 | Water    | H (11.1894%), O (88.8106%)                            | 78.00000     | 0.998000       |

-Below is the material definition block, identical in all EGSnrc input files in this comparison
+Below is the material definition block, identical in all EGSnrc input files in this comparison.

 ```ruby
 :start media definition: